Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 📝 **Notes**:

-Script templates are provided in each challenge file.
+Script templates are available in each challenge file.

 #### Blog Post